A useful complaint handling technique

 - To help us to say what we mean as precisely as possible

 - To help us to understand as clearly as possible what other people mean

 - To help other people to understand exactly what they really do mean

-This is particularly important at times when wires can get crossed – such as dealing with customer complaints.
+This is particularly important at times when wires can get crossed – such as in complaint handling situations.
+Here’s an earlier post on dealing with customer complaints.

 Here are the four main areas of ‘fluff’ and ambiguity, and how to overcome them.

 These include words like always, never, everyone, nobody.
 For example: “This happens every time!”
 Or, ’’Everyone is always so unhelpful’.